gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Mm?"

-"When you helped Razi...
-Did it hurt?"
+"When you helped Razi…  Did it hurt?"

 Erileine squeezed her unfeeling hand.
 "Yup."